123jimin/kle/README.md

 When this is executed, `script.kle` will be applied on `in.ksh`, which will create `out.ksh`.
 It is recommended not to include any notes (especially lasers) in `in.ksh`, since parsing `.ksh` files are not yet stable.

+## Lua output
+The ksh chart can be exported to a Lua script describing the chart, by specifying `-l` flag like this: `node bin.js in.ksh out.ksh -l chart.lua`.

 ## How to write a script
 Every command definitions begin with a line `;command name-of-command $length $arg1 $arg2 ...`, and end with a line `;end command`.